 the Marian shadow caused by the temporary lighting

 St George’s publishes a magazine called the Messenger every three months.
-The next issue for March is now out.
+The next issue for March to May is now out.

 From the Rector